Normative Language and Conventions¶

 The process of verifying the trustworthiness of registered Organizational Entities, in accordance with pre-established rules.
 For example, involving the retrieval and validation of entity configurations and trust chains. |

-Other alternative terms: Trust Discovery, Trust Establishment |
+Alternative terms: Trust Discovery, Trust Establishment. |

 Trust Assertion |